FarrukhRasool/InfiniteImageCarousellView/README.md

 Swift 5.0+

 License
 InfiniteImageCarousellView is released under the MIT License.
-See the LICENSE file for details.

-Contributing
-Fork the repository.

-Create a new branch (git checkout -b feature-name).

-Commit your changes (git commit -am 'Add new feature').

-Push to the branch (git push origin feature-name).

-Open a pull request.

-You can place this entire content in your `README.md` file.
-It gives a comprehensive overview of your package with installation instructions, usage examples, and how to contribute.
-Let me know if you'd like to adjust anything!